Black and Blue: Release and reception

-Released in April 1976 — with "Fool to Cry", a worldwide top 10 hit, as its lead single — Black and Blue reached No. 2 in the UK and spent an interrupted four-week spell at number 1 in the United States, going platinum there.
+Released on 23 April 1976 – with "Fool to Cry", a worldwide top 10 hit, as its lead single – Black and Blue reached No. 2 in the UK and spent an interrupted four-week spell at number 1 in the United States, going platinum there.

 The album was promoted with a controversial billboard on Sunset Boulevard in Hollywood that depicted the model Anita Russell, bound by Jagger under the phrase "I'm Black and Blue from the Rolling Stones – and I love it!"
 The billboard was removed after protests by the feminist group Women Against Violence Against Women, although it earned the band widespread press coverage.
+Russell later said that she did not mind the ad, saying she was "happy for the work" and felt the ad was "tongue-in-cheek".
+Evelyn McDonnell, author of the book Women Who Rock: Bessie to Beyonce.
+Girl Groups to Riot Grrrl, believed that the campaign overshadowed the album's release, saying: "It certainly didn't let the music speak for itself, and the controversy doesn't age well."

+Critical reception

 Critical view was polarised.
+According to writer Bud Scoppa, some critics were bewildered by the album, while others dismissed it for its dissimilarities to Exile on Main St. (1972), which by then had become regarded as the group's best work.
+Author Gary J. Jucha describes the mixed critical reaction as typical of "most progressive albums by an established recording artist."

 Lester Bangs wrote in Creem that "the heat's off, because it's all over, they really don't matter anymore or stand for anything [...] this is the first meaningless Rolling Stones album, and thank God".
-However, Robert Christgau gave the album an A−, commending the band for taking risks.
-Christgau singled out "Hot Stuff" and "Fool to Cry" for particular praise before concluding: "diagnosis: not dead by a long shot".
+However, Robert Christgau commended the band for taking musical risks, and singled out "Hot Stuff" and "Fool to Cry" for particular praise before concluding: "diagnosis: not dead by a long shot".
+He also felt that the album represents the Stones' biggest exploration of black rhythms and styles since December's Children (1965).
+Bill Cosford of The Miami Herald highlighted the record as a musical departure for the band, writing: "Black and Blue is not a rock album.
+It is a sampler, of sorts, a musical term paper.
+In it the Stones examine the several influences on pop music today: salsa, disco, reggae.
+By and large, they do so superbly.
+But in committing themselves to exercises in musical formulae as tight as these, the Stones attach their music to styles subject to rapid eclipse."